 The school has pupils with emotional and behavioural difficulties and/or challenging behaviours.
-The school will support staff to decide appropriate strategies that will reduce anxiety for the individual child and raise self-esteem as part of an overall behaviour support plan agreed with parents/carers.
+The school will support staff to decide appropriate strategies that will reduce

 As part of the PSHE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
 Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help; the difference between safe and unsafe secrets; the difference between safe and unsafe physical contact; and how recognise and manage risk including in a digital context.
 The content of lessons will be shared with parents/carers so that these skills can be supported at home.